Trading Operations in Strategies

 }

-Below is an example demonstrating various ways to place orders in a strategy and handle their execution:
+Below is an example demonstrating different ways of placing orders in a strategy and handling their execution:

 protected override void OnStarted(DateTimeOffset time)